Step 1. Log in to the Management Console

 - Host Name

 - Name, by which the rest of the network devices will refer to the CFA.
-It can contain only alphanumeric characters and a hyphen (for example,
+It can contain only alphanumeric characters and hyphens (for example,

 - Domain Name

 - Name of your network domain.
-It can contain only alphanumeric characters and a hyphen (for example,
+It can contain only alphanumeric characters, periods, and hyphens (for example,

 backup.your-domain.com).
 Hyphen can’t be the first or the last character in the name.
-Can’t contain two or more dots in a row.
+Can’t contain two or more periods in a row.

 Step 7.
 Configure the network interface